 Contracts are Binding Agreements

-Do not sign anything without a lawyer present.
+US Americans often build business relationships and trust through a series of processes; some which happen before the partnership start (such as contracts), while processes provide structure and predictability during the engagement or work together.
+When contracts are part of the partnership, consider involving a lawyer.
 Preferably someone who is versed in US business, US law, and international law.
 Know the implications of signing a contract on US soil and how this impacts your business.
 Americans take the written word very seriously, and once something is signed, if any aspect of the contract is broken, the party that breaks the contract is held liable.
 Do not rush into signing anything.
 Always look at the fine print.
 Be careful about the words used.
 Once signed, terms and words are almost impossible to change.
-Before starting work, assure there is a read through of the relevant areas of the contract with all parties involved doing the actual work on the ground.
+Before starting work, ensure there is a read through of the relevant areas of the contract with all parties involved doing the actual work on the ground.
 It is important they know the contract expectations so that no one is in default.
 How this is undertaken varies based on the roles and interactions between the global counterparts.